InfinityG/myvinos-integration-api/README.md

 ### Replica set setup on EC2 - step by step

+The following steps were used to create the Mongo instances and volumes described in the 'Live environment and topology' table above.

 #### 1. Create the instances and volumes

 This assumes a working knowledge of Amazon AWS EC2.

 | Step                                             | Command/description                   |
 |--------------------------------------------------|---------------------------------------|